Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Results and Analyses

 \section{Results and Analyses}

-In this section, we display the results of HRRS image retrieval experiments and analyze the effects of variables on retrieval performance.
-These variables cover aspects as follows: architecture of CNN model, depth of CNN layer, aggregation method for feature map, dimension of feature vector and fine-tuning.
+In this section, we present the results of experiments and analyze how the variables affect the retrieval performance.
+The variables include architecture of CNN model, depth of CNN layer, aggregation method for feature map, dimension of feature vector and fine-tuning.

 In all of the following experiments, CNN layers are denoted using their numerical orders, such as ``\emph{conv5}'', ``\emph{conv5\_3}'' referring to conv. layers and ``\emph{fc6}'', ``\emph{fc7}'' referring to FC layers.